L3MON4D3/LuaSnip/DOC.md

 always visible on top of it.

-# DOCSTRING
+# Docstrings

-Snippet-docstrings can be queried using `snippet:get_docstring()`.
-The function evaluates the snippet as if it was expanded regularly, which can be problematic if e.g. a dynamicNode in the snippet relies on inputs other than the argument-nodes.
+Snippet docstrings can be queried using `snippet:get_docstring()`.
+The function evaluates the snippet as if it was expanded regularly, which can be problematic if e.g. a dynamicNode in the snippet relies on inputs other than the argument nodes.
 `snip.env` and `snip.captures` are populated with the names of the queried variable and the index of the capture respectively (`snip.env.TM_SELECTED_TEXT` -> `'$TM_SELECTED_TEXT'`, `snip.captures[1]` ->